bwssytems/restful-harmony/README.md

 # restful-harmony
-Tbis subsystem is an extension of the https://github.com/tuck182/harmony-java-client client and starts a rest server that implements the basic harmony hub calls. this uses the tuck182 client as a library with no changes.
+This subsystem is an extension of the https://github.com/tuck182/harmony-java-client client and starts a rest server that implements the basic harmony hub calls. this uses the tuck182 client as a library with no changes.
 ## Build
 To customize and build it yourself, build a new jar with maven:
 ```